abarch/haptic-exploration.rsbag-renderer/apispec.md

 Response:

-    [{"name": name,
+    [{"identifier": identifier,
       "description": description}]

-### /api/source/add/file (path name)
+### /api/source/add/file (path identifier)
 * `path`       -- Required, a server local path that points to a TIDE file.
-* `name` -- Optional, names the source.
+* `identifier` -- Optional, names the source.

 Add a new file source to the system.

-`path` must be completable to a pathname pointing to a file with pathname-type TIDE.
+`path` must be completable to a pathidentifier pointing to a file with pathidentifier-type TIDE.
-If `name` is not given, it is automatically determined by the pathname-name.
+If `identifier` is not given, it is automatically determined by the pathidentifier-identifier.

 Response:

-    {"name": name,
+    {"identifier": identifier,
      "description": description}

 ### /api/source/remove (source)